Mustafaincby44/customer-sentiment-dashboard/README.md

 3.  **Create a Project:** Go to `My Projects` and click "Create New Analysis".
 4.  **Analyze:** Paste your customer reviews and click the "Analyze Sentiment" button to get your report.

+Install Dependencies:
+  Open a terminal in the project folder and run the following command to install all necessary packages.

+    npm install

+▶️ Starting the Development Server

+  Run the Application:
+  After the dependencies are installed, run the following command to start the development server.

+    npm run dev

 ---

 ## 🇹🇷 Türkçe